kelvinlockwood/policies/dpa.md

 ‍
 ##### Subprocessor Controls

-* FCC only uses cloud providers that have confirmed they have implemented and maintain Security Measures in compliance with Article 32 of the GDPR, in storing and keeping secure Personal Information.
+* FCC only uses software providers that have confirmed they have implemented and maintain Security Measures in compliance with Article 32 of the GDPR, in storing and keeping secure Personal Information.

 ##### Technical and Organisational Measures to provide assistance to the Controller